prajolshrestha/Deep-Learning-Problems/README.md

 - 03 RNN (Only using Numpy)

-- 04 Pytorch - Classification (basics)
+- 04 Pytorch - Classification (Resnet model from scratch)

 - 05 Pytorch - Regression (basics)